Azareal/Gosora/README.md

 # Dependencies

 Go.
 The programming language this program is written in, and the compiler which it requires.
-You will need to install this.
+You will need to install this. https://golang.org/doc/install

 MySQL Database.
 You will need to setup a MySQL Database somewhere.
 A MariaDB Database works equally well, and is much faster than MySQL.
+If you're curious about how to install this, you might want to try the WNMP or XAMPP bundles on Windows.
+Instructions on how to do so on Linux: https://downloads.mariadb.org/mariadb/repositories/

 # Installation Instructions